matteodv99tn/nvim/README.md

-# nvim
+# NeoVim configuration

-Personal neovim configuration
+Here you can find my personal configuration for the neovim editor